-It is also important to improve the retention of staff already working in the service.
-To do this, the NHS must focus on becoming a better employer, for example by tackling discrimination and inequality, providing an attractive employment offer including more opportunities for flexible working and embedding collective leadership across the NHS that is compassionate and inclusive to create cultures in which staff want to work and build their careers.
+It is important to improve the retention of staff already working in the service, especially with so many experiencing burnout and significant numbers intending to leave.
+To do this, in addition to the pay offer for NHS staff announced in July 2021, the NHS must focus on becoming a more attractive employer by tackling bullying and discrimination, offering more opportunities for flexible working, and embedding collective, compassionate and inclusive leadership across the NHS to create cultures in which staff want to work and build their careers.

-Any strategy for shoring up the NHS workforce cannot be viewed in isolation from the need to invest in and support the wider health and care workforce, including people working in social care and in voluntary and community sector organisations.
-Addressing shortages in the NHS must not come at the expense of other parts of the system.
+Any strategy for shoring up the NHS workforce cannot be viewed in isolation from the need to invest in and support the wider health and care workforce, including people working in social care.
+Addressing shortages in the NHS must not come at the expense of other parts of health and care system.

 The NHS is the largest employer in England, with 1.2 million full-time equivalent (FTE) staff working in hospital and community services.
 However, workforce shortages across all staffing groups in the health and care system are putting NHS hospitals, mental health services, community providers and general practice under significant strain.
 These vacancies do not affect only clinical staff but also the roles required to keep the NHS running, including leaders and managers.

 Unfilled vacancies increase the pressure on staff, leading to high levels of stress and absenteeism, and high staff turnover.
 The Covid-19 pandemic has also exacerbated long-term issues such as chronic excessive workload, burnout and inequalities experienced by staff from ethnic minority backgrounds.
 While there are signs that shortages have started to improve, levels of nursing and allied health professional vacancies remain high, recruiting and retaining GPs continues to be difficult and there are significant shortages in some specialties, such as radiology.
 As such, there is still an urgent need to increase the numbers of people in training.